 What does a lender look for on your application?

 We mentioned earlier that Upgrade considers several different factors, including the following: loan amount, loan term, credit usage, and credit history.
 All of that information actually comes to play in a few different ways.

 Obviously, your credit history is going to give a strong indication as to whether or not you’re likely to repay your loan.
-Similarly, learning about your income level helps the lender determine your current debt to income ratio by comparing your earnings to your credit usage.
+Similarly, learning about your income level helps the lender determine your current debt to income ratio by comparing your earnings to your credit utilization.

 So, if the amount of debt you have is too high for the amount of debt you carry (or would carry if you received the personal loan you want), then your application likely won’t be approved.